-Domain related problems, Technical solutions and recommendations.
+Domain related problems, Technical solutions, and recommendations.

 The team consisting of 10-12 students shall be asked to identify the problems related to community and try to propose the solution.
 The faculty members handling the courses for that semester shall guide the students.
-A committee consisting of minimum 3 faculty members shall evaluate at the end for CIE.
-There is no SEE for Minor project-1.
+A committee consisting of

-18UHUL508 Soft skills/Aptitude (0-0-2) 1 Contact Hours: 24
+18UEEL508 Soft Skills/Aptitude (0-0-2) 1